w3c/wai-curricula/content/designer/forms-design.md

 Refer back to [Designer Module 2: Information Design, Topic: Naming and Grouping](/curricula/designer-modules/information-design/#topic-naming-and-grouping).
 Show examples of labels and instructions in the context of forms.

-Show examples of different ways to group large amounts of selectable data.
-For example, filtering out data into smaller pieces to better handle data, and typing the first letters of their desired option to select data more efficiently.

 #### Learning outcomes for Topic

 Students should be able to:

-* design user experiences that consider position, appearance, and naming for labels and instructions
+* design user experiences that consider position and appearance for labels and instructions
+* define clear and consistent names for form controls and input fields across websites and applications
 * define visual and non-visual instructions about which input fields are required
-* define clear instructions about changes in context before the component that originates such changes
+* define clear visual and non-visual instructions about changes in context before the component that originates such changes
-* define overall instructions about existing time limits in a form and about how to adjust them, extend them, and turn them off
+* define overall visual and non-visual instructions about existing time limits in a form and about how to adjust them, extend them, and turn them off
-* define clear instructions about the current step and about the total number of steps involved in a multi-step form
+* define clear visual and non-visual instructions about the current step and about the total number of steps involved in a multi-step form
-* identify related requirements for developers to provide semantics for labels and instructions appropriately
+* identify related requirements for developers to provide semantics for labels and instructions

 #### Teaching Ideas for Topic

 Optional ideas to teach the learning outcomes:

 * Demonstrate how labels for form fields are placed differently depending on the components, the language, and the user expectations.
 For example, labels for edit boxes are placed to the left of the field or above it in left-to-right languages, and to the right of the field or below it in right-to-left languages.
 Labels for radio buttons are placed to the right of the field or below it in left-to-right languages, or to the left of the field or above it in right-to-left languages.
-* Show examples of different form fields and widgets, for example buttons, links, lists, and grids, across web pages and rich applications.
-Emphasize that each should have a clear name that allows to identify its purpose.
-For reference on how to provide names for different form elements and custom widgets, see technique [G197: Using labels, names, and text alternatives consistently for content that has the same functionality](https://www.w3.org/WAI/WCAG21/Techniques/general/G197).
+* Show examples of different form controls and input fields , for example buttons, checkboxes, text boxes, and listboxes, across websites and applications.
+Emphasize that each should have a clear name that identifies its purpose.
+For reference on how to provide consistent names for different form elements across websites and applications, see technique [G197: Using labels, names, and text alternatives consistently for content that has the same functionality](https://www.w3.org/WAI/WCAG21/Techniques/general/G197).
 * Show examples of required and non-required form fields.
-Explain that instructions for which of the fields is required should be provided using several methods, including textual and visual cues.
+Explain that instructions about which of the fields are required should be provided using several methods, including visual and non-visual instructions.
 * Present examples of time limits, such as those warning about session expirations.
-Explain that instructions need to be provided so that users are aware of the time limits, and methods need to be implemented to stop, adjust, or extend time limits.
+Explain that visual and non-visual instructions need to be provided so that users are aware of the time limits, and methods need to be implemented to stop, adjust, or extend time limits.
 Explain that defining and providing the instructions is a designers' responsibility, whereas implementing methods to stop, extend, or adjust time limits is a responsibility shared with the developer.
 * Show examples of multi-step forms.
 Explain that overall instructions should be provided about the current step in a form and about the total number of steps involved.

 #### Ideas to Assess Knowledge for Topic